duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 		  logseq.order-list-type:: number
 		- The southeast of Wales is the most *crowded* region, where about two-thirds of the total population live. logseq.order-list-type:: number
-		- Communication between northern and southern Wales used to be difficult because most of the country is logseq.order-list-type:: number
+		- Communication between northern and southern Wales used to be difficult because most of the country is *mountainous* logseq.order-list-type:: number
-		- Snowdonia, the National Park of Britain, is in the of Wales. logseq.order-list-type:: number
+		- Snowdonia, the National Park of Britain, is in the *north-west* of Wales. logseq.order-list-type:: number
 - ## Exercise 4
 	- Rearrange these sentences to form a paragraph about the history of Cardiff.